 Furniture in the garden is both functional and visually appealing.
 The architecture of your home should influence your garden furniture style.
 Hugged by morning glories, this handpainted bench invites you to sit at the edge of the lawn.
 Design by Dan Berger

 An architectural focal point, pergolas provide shade and extra curb appeal.
 They can be freestanding or cantilevered from your house, and can be built from many different types of materials.
 Pergolas can be made from wood or vinyl with fiberglass columns, stone piers or metal framing.
 They can also be wired for electricity.
 This pergola offers a beautiful view and comfortable, shaded seating.
 Design by Scott Cohen

 Similar to a pergola, a ramada is a hardscape structure built in a yard to provide shade.
 It is completely covered by a roof and often complements the home's style.
 This ramada is all about comfort and style, with plush wicker furniture and warm copper and stone accents.
 It also has curtains to completely block out the hot summer sun.
 Design by Morgan Holt

 A beautiful addition to a landscape, an arbor turns an ordinary walkway, gate or patio into a focal point.
 Arbors are functional as well, providing treillage for plants.
-Surrounded by a mix of perennials and shrubs, this trellis serves as an entrance to a small birch grove accessorized with a bench.
-Design by Barbara Paul
+This arbor, surrounded by lush plants, becomes an enchanting focal point.

 Freestanding gazebos are extremely popular in landscaping projects.
 Before you drop one into your yard, be sure it has a purpose.
 Whether it's a satellite patio, a spa enclosure or a sheltered play area for your kids, decide what you want the structure to be used for.